-Our results show that a large proportion of Arabidopsis root tips loses cell integrity during re-oxygenation (Figure 1, B and C; Supplemental Figure S1, B and C).
-We, therefore, wondered whether the pronounced increase in $H_2O_2$ during hypoxia and re-oxygenation (Figure 4, F and G) leads to oxidative stress and subsequent reduced survival in these root tips.
+Our results show that a large proportion of Arabidopsis root tips lose cell integrity during reoxygenation (Figure 1B, C, Supplemental Figure S1B, C).
+We therefore wondered whether the pronounced increase in H2O2 during hypoxia and re-oxygenation (Figure 4F, G) leads to oxidative stress and subsequent reduced survival in these root tips.
 Or conversely, that impaired cell integrity leads to elevated H2O2 levels as ROS homeostasis can no longer be maintained.
 To untangle this question, we first examined whether ethylene-mediated ROS amelioration contributes to enhanced hypoxia survival by applying the pharmaceutical ROS scavenger potassium iodide (KI).
-Indeed, like an ethylene pretreatment, the application of either 1- or 5-mM KI strongly boosted hypoxia root tip survival (Figure 5A).
+Indeed, like an ethylene pre-treatment, the application of either 1- or 5-mM KI strongly boosted hypoxia root tip survival (Figure 5A).
 While these results demonstrate that improved ROS amelioration contributes to hypoxia survival, it does not reveal a direct effect of ethylene on enhanced oxidative stress tolerance.
-Therefore, we tested whether an ethylene pretreatment could improve oxidative stress survival independent of hypoxia stress.
-Accordingly, small droplets of H2O2 were applied directly to the root tips after an air or ethylene pretreatment to induce oxidative stress.
-Application of $6 \text{ mM H}2\text{O}2$ strongly reduced root tip survival, but this impaired survival could be rescued by an ethylene pretreatment (Figure 5B).
-Similar to ethylene-enhanced hypoxia tolerance (Hartman et al., 2019), this ethylenemediated ROS tolerance was dependent on the established ethylene-signaling EIN3/EIL1 transcription factor complex (Alonso et al., 2003), as both the ein2-5 and ein3-1eil1-1 double mutants no longer benefited from an ethylene pretreatment (Figure 5B).
-Disruption of ethylene detection, through the receptor mutant line etr1-1 also diminished ethylene-mediated enhanced tolerance to ROS (Figure 5C).
-Conversely, enhanced endogenous ethylene production in the eto1eol1eol2 triple mutant improved survival to $H_2O_2$ application compared to the WT Col-0 (Christians et al., 2009).
+Therefore, we tested whether an ethylene pre-treatment could improve oxidative stress survival independent of hypoxia stress.
+Accordingly, small droplets of H2O2 were applied directly to the root tips after an air or ethylene pre-treatment to induce oxidative stress.
+Application of 6 mM H2O2 strongly reduced root tip survival, but this impaired survival could be rescued by an ethylene pre-treatment (Figure 5B).
+This ethylene-mediated ROS tolerance was dependent on the established ethylene-signaling EIN3/EIL1 transcription factor complex (Alonso et al., 2003), as the ein3-1eil1-1 double mutant no longer benefited from an ethylene pre-treatment (Figure 5B).
 Taken together, these results suggest that ethylene-mediated ROS amelioration contributes to hypoxia tolerance in Arabidopsis.

 We showed previously that ethylene-mediated hypoxia tolerance is controlled by impairment of the PRT6 N-degron pathway through PGB1-mediated NO depletion and subsequent enhanced stability of RAP2.2 and RAP2.12 (Hartman et al., 2019).
 In the current proteomics data set, PGB1 was the most enriched protein in response to ethylene treatment (Figure 3C).
-To evaluate whether this mechanism also contributes to ethylene-mediated ROS amelioration, we first assessed root tip survival following H2O2 application in a PGB1 knockdown (Hartman et al., 2019) and overexpression line.
-Ethylene still increased H2O2 survival in pgb1-1, but to a lesser extent than the WT Col-0 (Figure 5D).
-Moreover, 35S:PGB1 exhibited enhanced oxidative stress survival without an ethylene pretreatment, suggesting that PGB1 is at least partially involved in ethylenemediated oxidative stress tolerance.
-We also examined root tip $H_2O_2$ survival in the prt6-1 mutant in which proteins with the corresponding N-recognin are stabilized, with a subsequent effect on downstream targets and hypoxia tolerance (Holman et al., 2009; Riber et al., 2015; Zhang et al., 2015).
-The prt6-1 root tips showed a strong increase in oxidative stress survival compared to Col-0, such that prt6-1 seems constitutively ethylene primed (Figure 5E).
+To evaluate whether this mechanism also contributes to ethylene-mediated ROS amelioration, we first assessed root tip survival following H2O2 application in a PGB1 knock-down (Hartman et al., 2019) and over-expression line.
+Ethylene still increased H2O2 survival in pgb1-1, but to a lesser extent than the WT Col-0 (Figure 5C).
+Moreover, 35S:PGB1 exhibited enhanced oxidative stress survival without an ethylene pre-treatment, suggesting that PGB1 is at least partially involved in ethylene-mediated oxidative stress tolerance.
+We also examined root tip H2O2 survival in the prt6-1 mutant in which proteins with the corresponding N-recognin are stabilized, with a subsequent effect on downstream targets and hypoxia tolerance (Holman et al., 2009; Riber et al., 2015; Zhang et al., 2015).
+The prt6-1 root tips showed a strong increase in oxidative stress survival compared to Col-0, such that prt6-1 seems constitutively ethylene primed (Figure 5D).